Evaluate modernization options and opportunities for ASP.NET applications

 Option 2: Full upgrade to ASP.NET Core

 If your project timeline and budget allow for a full upgrade to ASP.NET Core, you should consider this option.
-A complete upgrade will provide you the full benefits of ASP.NET Core, and can simplify issues encountered on running in a mixed environment.
+A complete upgrade will provide you with the full benefits of ASP.NET Core, and can simplify issues encountered on running in a mixed environment.

 Option 3: Incremental upgrade